wp-plugins/nextgen-facebook/readme.txt

 * **Fixed** call to NGG method for image tags when addon is not available (GPL version).

 == Upgrade Notice ==

+= 7.1.2dev1 =

+Fixed the detection of featured images for the Pinterest button in the sidebar.

 = 7.1.1 =